robinglory/robinglory/README.md

 - 👋 Hi, I’m @robinglory
-- 👀 I’m interested in Web Development!
+- 👀 I’m a  Fronted Web Developer and want to be Full Stack Dev.
-- 🌱 I’m currently learning A bunch of web development courses in udemy.
+- 🌱 I’m currently learning A bunch of web development courses on online.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .....
-- 📫 You can reach me from this email. yannaingkyawtint@gmail.com
+- 📫 You can reach me from this email. koyannaingkyawtint@gmail.com

 <!---
 robinglory/robinglory is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.